documize/community/README.md

 * Red Hat Keycloak
 * Central Authentication Service (CAS)

-When using LDAP/Active Directory, you can optionally also authenticate with email/password.
+When using LDAP/Active Directory, you can enable dual-authentication with email/password.

 ## The Legal Bit